Attested: Ptolemy 2,3,32 Θουλη; Tacitus (Agricola 10) Thule

 Where: Ptolemy's coordinates match the island of Smøla, off the Norwegian coast near Trondheim, according to Kleineberg et al. (2010).
 Tacitus' Thule “seen in the distance” was probably the Shetland Isles.

-Name origin: From PIE *dhel- ‘hollow’ whose descendants also include θολος ‘dome’, θαλαμος ‘inner room’, and German Thal ‘valley’.
+Name origin: From PIE *dhel- ‘curve, hollow’ whose descendants also include θολος ‘dome’, θαλαμος ‘inner room’, and German Thal ‘valley’.
 Ancient Greek navigators were well aware that the Earth is spherical, and that there must be a North Pole effectively at the top of a dome.

 Notes: Many ancient writer picked up the notion of Thule as ‘the furthest north anyone can go’, apparently tracing the idea back to the voyage to Britain of Pytheas the Greek.